How to Sell a House By Owner in Pennsylvania: A PA FSBO Guide

 Invest in an appraisal

 If you want to further reduce guesswork, top agents recommend paying an appraiser to provide a professional opinion of value for your home.
-An appraiser will combine recent property data, research of the surrounding market, and information collected from a walkthrough of your home to determine an appraised value.
-For a single-family home, an appraisal will likely cost $300 to $400 — well worth it to avoid possibly over- or underpricing your house by thousands.
+They’ll combine recent property data, research of the surrounding market, and information collected from a walkthrough of your home to determine an appraised value.
+For a single-family home, an appraisal will likely cost $350 to $550, well worth it to avoid possibly over- or underpricing your house by thousands.

 3. Photograph your home